nmathewson/walking-onions-wip/specs/03-voting-and-authorities.md

 Notably, we are not changing how the voting schedule works.
-Nor are we changing the property that all authorities must agree on the list of authorities; the property that that a consensus is computed as a deterministic function of a set of votes; or the property that if authorities believe in different sets of votes, they will not reach the same consensus.
+Nor are we changing the property that all authorities must agree on the list of authorities; the property that a consensus is computed as a deterministic function of a set of votes; or the property that if authorities believe in different sets of votes, they will not reach the same consensus.